sovrin-foundation/steward-tools/local_ledger/README.md

 To use, you must have a pool, wallet, and did set up for the ledger you are trying to connect to.
 Additional instructions to run are found in example.py.

+*Note:* This does not work on macOS, as one of indy's dependencies, ZeroMQ, has a bug.
+ZeroMQ will eventually be replaced, which will resolve this.

 Rocksdb is used to store the ledger locally, just as it is stored on a node.

 This is, in a way, a preliminary version of an unprivileged observer node.
 It could eventually be added to indy-node.